-Whether you plan on traveling to Paraguay, want to meet new Spanish-speaking friends or simply feel curious about variants of the Spanish language, there are many intriguing linguistic gems to be found.
+But whether you plan on traveling to Paraguay, want to meet new Spanish-speaking friends or simply feel curious about variants of the Spanish language, there are many intriguing linguistic gems to be found.

 Keep reading to learn more about what makes Paraguayan Spanish special and where you can hear it, plus six key pronunciation, grammar and vocabulary tips that’ll get you sounding like a local!

 - Guara-what?
 The Ultimate Guide to Learning Paraguayan Spanish

 - Discover the Paraguayan language salad: Spanish, Guaraní or Jopará?
 The very first thing you should know is that learning Paraguayan Spanish necessarily means learning Guaraní as well.
 An indigenous language, Guaraní was established as a co-official language of Paraguay alongside Spanish and is taught in schools across the country.